Buying or selling a home? Qmetro Realtors Inc can help.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of receiving your application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of accepting your loan application.

-This estimate is formed from the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a tight range of accuracy.
-I'll examine the estimate and let you know if everything looks adequate.
+This estimate depends on the loan amount.
+RESPA requirements dictate that it has to involve all closing costs and be within a tight range of accuracy, and I'll go over the estimate and let you know if it all looks adequate.

-Then we'll close on your home.
-This will most likely happen at a title company or escrow office and will probably be a smooth and hassle-free occasion.
+Then it's time to close on your home.
+This will most likely occur at a title company or escrow office and will likely be a smooth and pleasant affair.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything, just call me at 505.615.0436 or e-mail me at .
+And if you need anything, be sure to contact me at 505.615.0436 or e-mail me at .